oasislabs/oasis-gateway/docs/policyAPI.md

 }

 // Verify that the data in an encoded JwtData matches the
-// verifier expectatations and the request can proceed the
+// verifier expectations and the request can proceed the
 // normal flow
 func (v *JwtVerifier) Verify(req AuthRequest, encoded string) error {
 	var data JwtData